Buying new equipment outside of Canada can cause frustrating problems when local safety regulations apply.

 We, as PSR providers, see this unfortunate situation quite often.
 Once the equipment is installed in Canada, local requirements apply.
 The electrical codes differ from one jurisdiction to another.
 The equipment, originating outside of Canada and destined to be installed in Canada, must meet local provincial or territorial regulations.

 Trade regulations mandate harmonization of equipment standards and, in many instances electrical equipment may be similar.
-Therefore, Special Inspections — as stipulated in the SPE 1000 document — apply.
+Therefore, Special Inspections — as stipulated in the SPE 1000 inspection document — apply.
 However, building- and fire-related codes will always be different from one jurisdiction to another.
 The reason for that is the difference in various locales in the construction techniques, architecture, construction materials and, therefore, the behaviour of fire.

 Since the hazardous-location classification relates to the fire issue, there is no equivalency between the hazardous classifications in Europe and Canada.